rhapsodic-legacy/ml_in_freshwater_management/README.md

  + The 'kf_numpy' and 'kf_numpy_2' Jupyter Notebook files are machine learning free means of building a Kalman Filter in python.

  + The 'LSTM Kalman Filter' Jupyter Notebook file has a deep learning / Kalman Filter hybrid, trained on Lake Winnipeg's error estimations.

+  + The 'Pytorch Kalman Filter' Jupyter Notebook file has a deep learning / Kalman Filter hybrid, using Pytorch.
+An explanation of the intent of combining deep learning with Kalman Filters is given therein.